dougsweetser/Q/docs/QM/BellsFuture.md

 Physics by subtraction defines areas of study.
 Newton's classical physics uses only the axes.
 Causality in special relativity uses only the past lightcone.
-By contrast, quantum mechancis uses nothing from the past lightcone.
+By contrast, quantum mechanics uses nothing from the past lightcone.
 Quantum mechanics uses space-like states to calculate the odds of interactions in the future.